cloudmesh/useful-introduction_to_cloud-2015/_sources/hardware/indiana.txt

 .. _s-hardware:

 **********************************************************************
-Hardware at Indiana University
+FutureSystems Hardware in Digital Science Center
 **********************************************************************

-In this section we describe the hardware that is available at Indiana University.
+In this section we describe the hardware that is available at Indiana Universities Digital Sciene Center.
 Hardware noted as *Internal* is not available to all users.

 Compute Resources